beetbox/beets/docs/reference/config.rst

 bell
 ~~~~~~~~~~~~~~~~

-Whether the importer ui should ring a bell when user interaction is needed.
+Ring the terminal bell to get your attention when the importer needs your input.

-Default: ``yes``.
+Default: ``no``.

 .. _musicbrainz-config: